Thursday, May 09, 2024

 One person (person A) says, "Tell me what you see behind me," and the other person (person B) names a few objects that they can see.

-If you want to be more specific and concrete, you can say, "Name two (three, four, etc.) objects you see behind me."
+If you want to be more specific and concrete, you can say, "Name two (three, four, etc.) objects that you see behind me."

 Now it is person B's turn to ask person A to describe or name the objects that they see behind person B.